Ski Travel Insurance

-Whether it's single trip or an annual policy, ski travel insurance is absolutely essential if you're heading to the mountains.
+Whether it's a single trip or an annual policy, ski travel insurance is absolutely essential if you're heading to the mountains.

-Ski Insurance tips
+Ski Insurance Tips

 - Be aware of local mountain rules.
 Insurers have the right to withdraw cover if these aren't followed.

 - If you purchase an annual cover, check the limit on the winter sports cover.
-Some policies might restrict to a certain amount of days.
+Some policies might restrict you to a certain amount of days.

 - Take your European Health Insurance Card (EHIC) on holiday.
 This doesn't replace your insurance cover but most policies ask you to have it on your person.
 To apply for a card click here.

-It is a sensible choice to take out winter sports insurance because of the risk involved in these types of holidays.
+It is a sensible choice to take out winter sports insurance because of the risk involved in these types of active holidays.
 It will also give you a good peace of mind whilst you're on the mountain that you have the right cover if an accident does occur.